electronic logbook truck driver using device

 Electronic logs process data from the vehicle to understand whether the engine is running, if the vehicle is moving, and track fleet metrics such as miles driven and duration of engine operation (engine hours), according to FMCSA.

-Canada is getting its own electronic logging mandate
+Canada has its own electronic logging mandate

 How to use an electronic logbook